 You are showing people what to expect when they work with you based on how you follow through and follow up.
 People want to know they can count on you and trust you to keep your word.

-Remember, everything you do and say in addition what you wear is making a statement.
-You’re building your brand and your reputation so do everything you can to set yourself up for success.
+Remember, everything you do and say, in addition to what you wear, is making a statement.
+You’re building your brand and your reputation.
+So, do everything you can to set yourself up for success.

 Wishing you continued success this week.